England - London & South East

 Refugee and Migrant Forum of Essex & London

-RAMFEL is a charity that supports vulnerable migrants to access justice and that provides vital support in moments of individual crisis.
+Refugee and Migrant Forum of Essex and London (RAMFEL) is a charity that supports vulnerable migrants to access justice and provides vital support in moments of individual crisis.
 We are a not for profit organisation, running a busy client facing service.
 We provide immigration advice (OISC level 3) and generalist advice in a range of areas to support our clients.
 This goes alongside destitution services and support to build a new life in the UK, with ESOL classes and referrals for support accessing work.
-Our wide range of experience, drawing on the daily insights from those we work with, as well as the expertise of our staff [...]
+Our wide range of experience, drawing on the daily insights from those we work with, as [...]

 3 August 2023|